syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### setCellValue(index, fieldName, cellValue)
 {:#methods:setcellvalue}

-Used to update a particular cell value by giving Index,fieldName and value need to be given.
+Used to update a particular cell value based on specified row Index and the fieldName.

 <table class="params">
 <thead>